Ring-imaging Cherenkov detector: Particle Identification

 Also shown are the average number of detected photons from pions(Ngπ) or from kaons(Ngk).
-One can see that the RICH's ability to separate the two particle types exceeds 4-sigma everywhere between threshold and 80 GeV/c, finally dropping below 3-sigma at about 100 GeV.
+The RICH's ability to separate the two particle types exceeds 4-sigma everywhere between threshold and 80 GeV/c, finally dropping below 3-sigma at about 100 GeV.

-It is important to note that this result is for an 'ideal' detector, with homogeneous acceptance and efficiency, normal error distributions and zero background.
+This result is for an 'ideal' detector, with homogeneous acceptance and efficiency, normal error distributions and zero background.
 No such detector exists, of course, and in a real experiment much more sophisticated procedures are actually used to account for those effects; position dependent acceptance and efficiency; non-Gaussian error distributions; non negligible and variable event-dependent backgrounds, where the signal from any track is a background to the rest.

 In practice, for the multi-particle final states produced in a typical collider experiment, separation of kaons from other final state hadrons, mainly pions, is the most important purpose of the RICH.
 In that context the two most vital RICH functions, which maximise signal and minimise combinatorial backgrounds, are its ability to correctly identify a kaon as a kaon and its ability not to misidentify a pion as a kaon.
 The related probabilities, which are the usual measures of signal detection and background rejection in real data, are plotted in Fig.5 below to show their variation with momentum (simulation with 10% random background);